 You won’t go very far in business without an ample dose of curiosity.
 Curiosity drives an entrepreneur to observe the world, ask questions, detect problems, and actively look for solutions.
 Curiosity also keeps her motivated.
 As a business owner, deep curiosity will drive you to probe existing solutions or user experiences to find customer pain points and develop new solutions.

 They embraced their curiosity and worked with what they had to test their business idea without wasting resources.
-Nearly everybody thought they were nuts but in less than a decade, they evolved a “silly” idea into a multi-billion dollar service used by 150 million people in thousands of cities around the world.
+Nearly everybody thought they were nuts, but in less than a decade, they evolved a “silly” idea into a multi-billion dollar service used by 150 million people in thousands of cities around the world.

-3. Clear Focus
+Having a Clear Focus

 Ultra-successful entrepreneurs appear to have an uncanny resistance to distractions.
 Once they lock on to a goal they want to achieve, there's nothing (and nobody) that can stop them from getting there somehow, some way.

-Smart entrepreneurs are dedicated to their mission, but are flexible on how they'll get there.
-They also seem to instinctively identify which area their business should concentrate on.
-In 2012, while developing the Snapchat app, Bobby Murphy worked 18-hour days just to build a prototype.
+Smart entrepreneurs are dedicated to their mission but are flexible on how they'll get there.
+They also seem to identify which area their business should concentrate on instinctively.
+In 2012, while developing the Snapchat app, Bobby Murphy worked 18-hour days to build a prototype.
 To this day, much of Snapchat’s code retains Murphy’s focused imprint.

-A product doesn’t need to be totally different or new like Uber and Airbnb.
+A product doesn’t need to be different or new, like Uber and Airbnb.
 They can be based on existing solutions or platforms but reimagined or reconstituted in a way that better serves a certain market segment.

-Snapchat at its core is just messaging, but its appeal to millennials has been phenomenal simply because the service resonates with how the particular generation communicates.
+Snapchat, at its core, for instance, is just messaging, but its appeal to millennials has been phenomenal simply because the service resonates with how the particular generation communicates.
 The trick to building a business that can propel you into the billionaire club is to be open and actively seek out different ways of looking at a problem and solving it.